 And the other reason is the articles themselves - the quality is so bad.
 Typical problems are;

 - An article is almost always a general guide that doesn't help anyone.
-Obviously copied from another site and rearranged.
+Obviously copied from another site and each and every sentence is paraphrased.
 The sentences may be "authentic" enough to bypass Copyscape but as a context, nothing's unique or useful.

 Your Backlink May Be "Nofollow"

 Another reason that I strongly recommend you NOT to use an unknown backlink service is that the link to your site may turn out to be "nofollow".
 We have been approached by some "freelance writers", asking us to publish their article for free, but also saying the outgoing link in the article to a non-authority site (presumably their customer's site) could be nofollow.

 In case you don't know what a "nofollow link" means, the Alexa Blog explains it.
 Basically, there's a "dofollow" link and a "nofollow" link.
 When someone places a hyperlink on their web page to your page, it'll be tagged as a "dofollow" by default, which means that Google and other search engines recognize that the website is linking back to your page.
 That's the whole point of backlinking.
 But if they tag a link "nofollow", it won't be counted as a backlink.

 So this is how those "freelance writers", a.k.a. fake backlink service agents scam new website owners like you;

 - They email you to say that your search engine ranking position is appalling.
 They can help you improve it by offering a "quality backlink" for a very low fee.
 Their email address is Gmail and they don't show you anything to validate their identity, e.g. a website or social profile.